realA10001986/Time-Circuits-Display/README.md

 - Support for time travel [triggered by external source](#external-time-travel-trigger), with selectable delay
 - Support for external display acting as [Speedometer](#speedometer)
 - Support for [GPS receiver](#gps-receiver), used as time source, and for actual [speed](#gps-for-speed) to be displayed on speedo display
-- Support for [rotary encoder](#rotary-encoder) for manual selection of speed to be displayed on Speedo display
+- Support for [rotary encoder](#rotary-encoder) for manual selection of speed to be displayed on Speedo display (&#127381; DFRobot Gravity 360)
-- Support for [temperature/humidity sensor](#room-condition-mode-temperaturehumidity-sensor) for "room condition mode" and to display temperature on speedo display while idle
+- Support for [temperature/humidity sensor](#room-condition-mode-temperaturehumidity-sensor) for "room condition mode" and to display temperature on speedo display while idle (&#127381; MS8607)
 - Support for wireless communication ("[BTTF-Network](#bttf-network-bttfn)") with compatible other props such as CircuitSetup's [Flux Capacitor](https://fc.backtothefutu.re) and [SID](https://sid.backtothefutu.re)
 - Support for triggering time travels on [other props](#controlling-other-props) connected by wire
 - [Home Assistant](#home-assistant--mqtt) (MQTT 3.1.1) support